ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 ##### Example One

-The following program has an `http:Client` secured with Basic authentication and it is configured inside an `http:Listener` secured with Basic authentication.
+The following program has an `http:Client` secured with Basic authentication, and it is configured inside an `http:Listener` secured with Basic authentication.
 The `auth:OutboundBasicAuthProvider` is initialized without providing any configurations.
 Therefore, the program gets the token from the `runtime:InvocationContext` and uses it for the outbound request.
 If the downstream service is also secured with Basic authentication and as same as the upstream service, the user does not need to configure the client.